saltydoge59/journee/README.md

 ## 🌟 Key Features

 #### 1) **📔 Trip Journaling 📔**
 -   Easily organise your trips and journal entries by date with a built-in, intuitive text editor.
-Color, highlight and add links to your text as you wish!
+Color, decorate and add links to your text as you wish!
 -   Relive your adventures by including photos in your journal.

 #### 2) **🗺️ Snapspot 🗺️**